Coarctation of the Aorta

 Coarctation of the aorta is a congenital heart disease (present at birth) with narrowing of the aorta—the major blood vessel that carries oxygenated blood from the heart to the body.
-If the condition is severe, it may cause damage to the heart, high blood pressure in the heart and brain, and affect the organs in the lower body that don't get enough blood.
+If the narrowing (coarctation) of the aorta is severe, it may cause damage to the heart, high blood pressure in the heart and brain, and affect the organs in the lower body that don't get enough oxygenated blood.

 Symptoms of coarctation of the aorta depend on its severity and your child’s age.

 Your newborn may become sick with the following symptoms if the obstruction is severe:

 - Weak femoral artery pulse (taken in the groin area)

 Your older child, adolescent, or even an adult may develop symptoms later in life, such as:

 - High blood pressure (hypertension) in the arms

 - Heart murmur

 - Difficulty exercising (gets out of breath quickly)

 To diagnose your child’s coarctation of the aorta accurately, we may perform a combination of the following tests: